ardjanzwartjes/git-ssh/README.md

-Docker Image based on the phusion baseimage, inspired by the atmoz/sftp image.
-It runs an ssh daemon to give users sftp access to a single folder
+Docker Image based on the phusion baseimage, hosts a ssh daemon to allow accessing git repositories